SumoLogic/sumologic-kubernetes-collection/docs/collecting-kubernetes-metrics.md

 ## Metrics modifications

-Metric modifications are the same like for
+See the relevant section in
 [Collecting application metrics](/docs/collecting-application-metrics.md#metrics-modifications).

 ## Investigation